Canoe & Kayak Trails in Florida

 - Location: Ocala, FL

-- Highlights: Paddle through some of Florida’s clearest waters while spotting manatees, turtles, and alligators.
-The iconic glass-bottom boat tours also operate here.
+- Highlights: Paddle one of Florida’s most famous spring runs, known for exceptionally clear water and frequent wildlife sightings that may include turtles, birds, alligators, and seasonal manatees.
+The park’s iconic glass-bottom boat tours also operate here.

-- Best For: All skill levels; perfect for wildlife lovers.
+- Best For: All skill levels; especially great for wildlife lovers.

-- Best For: All levels, depending on the section.
+- Best For: All levels, depending on the launch point and conditions.

 6. Juniper Run (Juniper Springs)